pendle-finance/documentation/docs/FAQ/General.md

 No, you do not have to stake LP tokens.
 All LP token holders will receive their fair share of the rewards.

-## Governance
+## vePENDLE

+### What is vePENDLE?

+vePENDLE is Pendle’s governance system.

-### How does Pendle governance work?
+### How does vePENDLE work?

-### Blacklist if you kkb
+Lock PENDLE for vePENDLE.
+The greater the lock duration, the greater your vePENDLE value.
+Your vePENDLE value decays over time, but your lock duration can be extended to negate the decay.

+Use vePENDLE to channel PENDLE incentives.
+Vote for your desired pool to incentivise liquidity.
+The more vePENDLE you have, the more voting power you hold.

+vePENDLE holders also receive a portion of protocol revenue, earned from swap fees and YT fees.

+### When does my PENDLE unlock?

+You can lock PENDLE for vePENDLE for up to 2 years.
+One wallet is associated with a single unlock date.
+If you extend your lock duration or lock more PENDLE, the unlock date will be changed for your entire vePENDLE balance.

-### Is governance different on Ethereum vs Avalanche?
+### Is there a difference between Ethereum and Avalanche?

+vePENDLE resides solely on the Ethereum blockchain, meaning you can only lock PENDLE and vote from Ethereum.

+However, Avalanche pools can still be voted for, so incentives can be channelled to the Avalanche blockchain via voting.

 ## Security

 ### Is Pendle audited?

 The Pendle codebase has been fully audited by reputable auditors and all flaws have been addressed.
-Read the audit reports &lt;here>.
+Read the audit reports [here](https://drive.google.com/drive/folders/11WVNumH9tKfDz1271G7HJONXf6CgddI9).
 Nonetheless, users are advised to exercise caution and deploy funds prudently.

 ### What risks are there associated with using the protocol?